symfony-si/symfony-docs-sl/components/dom_crawler.rst

 The DomCrawler Component
 ========================

-    The DomCrawler Component eases DOM navigation for HTML and XML documents.
+    The DomCrawler component eases DOM navigation for HTML and XML documents.

 .. note::